 Who can apply?

 Any K-12 school can apply.
 Home schools, preschools, private programs, clubs and groups are not eligible for scholarship funding.
-Contact Jared McEntire for questions regarding eligibility.
+Contact Shana Adams for questions regarding eligibility.

 How do I apply?